murasoftware/aws-cdk-service/README.md

 This is a example project for JavaScript development with CDK to deploy a Lambda behind an API Gateway

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.

 It's set up so that all you need to do is copy this repo, change the package.json name and update the handler export in the /resources/index.js.
 You can then run the commands below to deploy it.

 ## Useful commands